yashmodi9998/Cocotracker-frontend/README.md

-# CocoTracker - Coconut Juice Inventory Management System
+# CocoTracker - Coconut Juice Inventory

 CocoTracker is a web application designed to simplify how small businesses handle their coconut juice inventory.
 It helps businesses track inventory levels, manage storage locations, and monitor daily sales of coconut juice.